nathanssantos/evolution-graph/README.md

 **default:** `(controller:Controller) => controller`

-Return the graph controller instance. **React prop only**.
+Returns the graph controller instance. **React prop only**.

 ### **`onChange`**

 **default:** `(currentStep:Number) => currentStep`

-Return the current step when the graph changes.
+Returns the current step when the graph changes.

 ### **`renderBarValue`**

 **default:** `(value:Number) => value`

-Return the current bar value for handling.
+Returns the current bar value for handling.

 ### **`renderGraphTitle`**

 **default:** `(title:String) => title`

-Return the current graph title for handling.
+Returns the current graph title for handling.

 ## API Methods

 ### **`goToNextStep`**

-Go to next step.
+Go to the next step.

 ### **`goToPreviousStep`**

-Go to previous step.
+Go to the previous step.

 ### **`pause`**